urbste/pyTheiaSfM/README.md

 With pyTheia you have access to a variety of different camera models, structure-from-motion pipelines and geometric vision algorithms.

+# Differences to the original library TheiaSfM
+pyTheia does not aim at being an end-to-end SfM library.
+For example, building robust feature detection and matching pipelines is usually application and data specific (e.g. image resolution, runtime, pose priors, invariances, ...).
+This includes image pre- and postprocessing.

+pyTheia is rather a "swiss knife" for quickly prototyping SfM related reconstruction applications without sacrificing perfomance.
+For example SOTA feature detection & matching, place recognition algorithms are based on deep learning, and easily usable from Python.
+However, using these algorithms from a C++ library is not always straighforward and especially quick testing and prototyping is cumbersome.

+## What was removed
+Hence, we removed some libaries from the original TheiaSfM:
+* SuiteSparse: Optional for ceres, however all GPL related code was removed from src/math/matrix/sparse_cholesky_llt.cc (cholmod -> Eigen::SimplicialLDLT).
+This will probably be slower on large problems and potentially numerically a bit more unstable.
+* OpenImageIO: was used for image in and output and for recitification
+* RapidJSON: Camera intrinsic in and output.
+Is part of cereal headers anyways
+* RocksDB: Used for saving and loading extracted features efficiently

+## What was added

 ## Example

 ### Create a camera